MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-deploy-app.md

 # required metadata

 title: How to deploy an app - AIP
-description: This article describes the process of peploying your service application into a different tenant than the one it was originally developed with.
+description: This article describes the process of deploying a service application into a different tenant than the one it was originally developed with.
 keywords:
 author: kkanakas
 ms.author: kartikk